A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/README.md

 {0, 0, 0, 1.11E-01, 1.11E-01, 1.11E-01, 0, 0, 1.11E-01, 1.11E-01, 1.11E-01, 0, 0, 0, 0, 0, 0, 0, 1.11E-01, 1.11E-01, 1.11E-01, 0, 0, 0, 0}

-You can find [Here](https://github.com/A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/blob/master/Markov%20Localization%20.ipynb) other example to get better Intuition.

-In the next concept, we will implement belief state initialization in C++.
+You can find [Here](https://github.com/A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/blob/master/Markov%20Localization%20.ipynb) other example to get better Intuition.In the next concept, we will implement belief state initialization in C++.